 The Autoreflex T3N is, like all the big Autoreflex cameras, quite big and rather heavy – especially when compared to modern cameras.
 The Copal metal focal plane shutter is very noisy, the sound can be disturbing occasionally.
 If you can live with this, you will get an almost indestructable classic with the Autoreflex T3N, that is still good for everyday photography.

 Like many other cameras from this era, the Autoreflex T3N uses mercury oxyde batteries for the light meter (2x type PX675).
 These batteries are not manufactured any more for environmental reasons and become more and more difficult to get.
 The usage of silver oxyde or alkaline batteries of the same size (SR44 or LR44, respectively) causes wrong meter readings, because these batteries have different voltages.
 There are several possibilities to fix this problem.
-You can find more information on the subject of internal linkmercury oxyde batteries if you follow the link.
+You can find more information on the subject of mercury oxyde batteries if you follow the link.

 As standard, the Autoreflex T3N is equipped with a viewfinder screen featuring a central microprism spot surrounded by a mat screen ring as focusing aids.
 Optionally, a mat screen with central split image spot surrounded by a mat screen ring was avaialable.
 In older versions, the split screen just replaces the microprism spot, surrounded by the mat screen ring.
 In later years, the Autoreflex T3N was also available with split image focusing screens where the split image is in the middle, surrounded by a microprism ring and a mat screen ring – much like the focusing screens of later Konica models.